Intolerable Acts: Passage

 On 16 December 1773, a group of Patriot colonists associated with the Sons of Liberty destroyed 342 chests of tea in Boston, Massachusetts, an act that came to be known as the Boston Tea Party.
-The colonists partook in this action because Parliament had passed the Tea Act, which granted the British East India Company a monopoly on tea sales in the colonies, thereby saving the company from bankruptcy.
-This made British tea less expensive.
-In addition, there was added a small tax.
-This angered the colonists.
+The colonists partook in this action because Parliament had passed the Tea Act, which granted the British East India Company an act that enabled said company to be excluded from the taxation of tea.
+This angered colonists, especially other merchants (Leading to said Tea Party).

 News of the Boston Tea Party reached England in January 1774.
 Parliament responded by passing four laws.
 Three of the laws were intended to directly punish Massachusetts.
 This was for the destruction of private property, to restore British authority in Massachusetts, and to otherwise reform colonial government in America.

 On 22 April 1774, Prime Minister Lord North defended the programme in the House of Commons, saying:

 The Americans have tarred and feathered your subjects, plundered your merchants, burnt your ships, denied all obedience to your laws and authority; yet so clement and so long forbearing has our conduct been that it is incumbent on us now to take a different course.
 Whatever may be the consequences, we must risk something; if we do not, all is over.